SangunPark96/Budget-App-Frontend/README.md

-# Getting Started with Create React App
+# Budget Application - SangUn Park - Cohort 9.3 - Pursuit

-This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).
+### This project was bootstrapped with [Create React App]
+(https://github.com/facebook/create-react-app).

 This is my project for Cohort 9.3 Days for Pursuit.
 This is the React